nodejs/node/onboarding.md

 ## Managing the issue tracker

-* You have (mostly) free rein; don't hesitate to close an issue if you are confident that it should be closed
+* You have (mostly) free rein; don't hesitate to close an issue if you are confident that it should be closed.
   * Be nice about closing issues!
-Let people know why, and that issues and PRs can be reopened if necessary
+Let people know why, and that issues and pull requests can be reopened if necessary.

 * See [Labels][].
   * There is [a bot](https://github.com/nodejs-github-bot/github-bot) that